The cook space is the heart of the home—and the party

 Let’s face it, the host shouldn’t be hidden away from guests while prepping hors d’oeuvres.
 A layout that leaves the kitchen exposed to the dining area allows you to enjoy your own party while keeping the food and drinks flowing.
 Marie and John wanted their Brooklyn adobe to accommodate their friends, children, and grandchildren, so they optimized their kitchen layout, leaving the dining and living areas open to the kitchen.
-Dawn and David reconfigured their kitchen to do the same, and built a central island that divides the room while also creating a central gathering spot.
+Jennifer and Joe “entertain so much” they had to take a departing wall down except for a load-bearing one which was perfect for the fridge.

 Two of anything is almost always better than one.
 The double oven in Bellamy and Zak’s was a “non-negotiable,” and for good reason.
 Anyone who’s cooked multiple dishes at once knows the struggle of balancing oven time.
 Two appliances eliminate the hassle of planning around such restrictions.
 The same thought can be applied to sinks.
 Nilda and Brian’s kitchen has two of them, one in the main cooking area and another in the wet bar.
 A central sink can hold the inevitable pile of dirty dishes, while the other stays free for cleaning glasses for fresh drinks.

 When you’re rushing to set the table before guests arrive or putting the last touches on a meal, you’ll be grateful dishes and utensils are in sight.
 These Sweeten homeowners (and avid entertainers) installed open shelves in their L-shaped kitchen, making it easy to grab-and-go as needed—not to mention they look pretty, too.
 Other creative ideas include toe kick storage, like these self-described “foodies,” whose passion it is to cook, or a pull-out pantry next to the fridge for access to dry ingredients.